-Pre-season trial games against other teams from Seaforth FC or against teams from other clubs can be played at our Tania Park fields on Sundays during March.
+In 2021, pre-season trial games against other teams from Seaforth FC or against teams from other MWFA clubs can be played at Seaforth Oval fields on Sundays 21st and 28th March.

 The fields must be reserved in advance with bookings made with our club’s Training Ground Coordinator.

-Any matches played against teams from outside of the MWFA will require approval from the MWFA.
-Organise this when you book the field but be aware that it can take 4-5 days for approval to be granted so plan early.
+Any teams playing trials against teams from outside of the MWFA area, whether to be played in the MWFA district or not, will require approval from the MWFA.
+Organise this when you book the trial but be aware that it can take 4-5 days for approval to be granted so plan early.

 For all details about the booking of fields for pre-season trials see our page on Training Ground Bookings.

-The MWFA issues two calendars to teams – the Competition Guidelines and the Competition Matrix.
+The MWFA issues two calendars to teams – the Competition Dates and the Competition Matrix.

-The Competition Guidelines is a season calendar that shows, for the different player groups when each round will be played.
-It is issued once at the start of the season so you know the dates on which your games should be played and which weekends might be free.
+The Competition Dates is a generalised season calendar that shows for the different player groups when each round will be played.
+It doesn’t show individual divisions.
+It is issued once by the MWFA at the start of the season so you know the dates on which your games should be played and which weekends might be free.

-The Competition Matrix is a season calendar that is more detailed than the Competition Guidelines and is only relevant for U12 and up teams.
-It shows for each division (eg. 12/1s, W13/2s, O35/4s), when each round will be played, when washed out games will be played, and when and how the finals series games will be played.
+The Competition Matrix is a season calendar that is more detailed than the Competition Dates.
+It shows for each division (eg. U6s, W9s, 12/1s, W13/2s, O35/4s), when each round will be played, when washed out games will be played, and when and how the finals series games will be played.
 The MWFA typically revises this and reissues it 4 or 5 times a season, each time games get washed out.

-You must inform the Seaforth FC Competition Secretary of your intention to forfeit …
+You must inform the Seaforth FC Competition Secretary at email@example.com of your intention to forfeit …

 If you’re informing us within 24 hrs of the match you must call and speak to us – we might not see an email in time.